 (5) The entire system of Old Testament chronology for the kings of Israel and Judah can be interlocked at vital points with the astronomically verified absolute chronology of the Assyrian eponym lists and thus with the other important chronological systems of the ancient Near East.
 Some of the major points of contact between the biblical and the Assyrian records are the Battle of Qar-qar (853), the tribute of Jehu (841), the first western campaign of Tiglathpileser III (743), the conquest of Samaria (722), and Sennacherib's attack on Jerusalem (701).
-In addition to these synchronisms with As-syrian records, we have Pharoah Shishak's invasion of Judah in 925 m.c., the conquest of Judah by Nebuchadnezzar in 605 m.c., and Nebuchadnezzar's deportation of Jehoi-achin in 597 m.c.
+In addition to these synchronisms with As-syrian records, we have Pharoah Shishak's invasion of Judah in 925 B.C., the conquest of Judah by Nebuchadnezzar in 605 B.C., and Nebuchadnezzar's deportation of Jehoi-achin in 597 B.C. achin in 597 B.C.

 Chart of Old Testament Kings and Prophets Published by JOHN C. WHITCOMB, Th.D.
-BMH BOOKS Professor of Theology and Old Testament P. O. Box 544 Grace Theological Seminary Winona Lake, IN 46590 Winona Lake, Indiana achin in 597 s.c.
+BMH BOOKS Professor of Theology and Old Testament P. O. Box 544 Grace Theological Seminary Winona Lake, Indiana Winona Lake, IN 46590 achin in 597 B.C.
 Through a careful application of these basic chronological principles, Dr. Thiele has apparently succeeded in solving most of the problems associated with the chronology of this complex period of Old Testament his-tory.
 One serious problem that still remains is the harmonizing of II Kings 17:1; 18:1, 9-10 with other chronological references.
 For a recent proposed solution of this problem, see Harold G. Stigers, "The Interphased Chronology of Jotham, Ahaz, Hezekiah and Hoshea," Bulletin of the Evangelical The-ological Society, IX (Spring, 1966), 81-90.
-If we adopt 931 s.c. as the date of Solo-mon's death and the division of the kingdom, then Solomon's 40-year reign began in 971 mon's death and the division of the kingdom, then Solomon's 40-year reign began in 971 B.c. and David's 40-year reign began in 1011 B.c.
+If we adopt 931 B.C. as the date of Solo-mon's death and the division of the kingdom,

+If we adopt 931 B.C. as the date of Solo-mon's death and the division of the kingdom, then Solomon's 40-year reign began in 971 B.C. and David's 40-year reign began in 1011 B.C.
 We learn from Acts 13:21 that Saul's reign lasted 40 years; but this may be considered as the duration of his dynasty, which ended with the death of Ishbosheth 7 years after his own death on Mt.
 Gilboa (cf. Hebrew text of I Sam.
 13:1 with II Sam.
 2:10).
 For the chronology of Samuel, Sam-son, and the earlier judges, as well as the period back to Abraham, see the companion study-graph of Old Testament Patriarchs and Judges.
-The early date for the prophet Obadiah is

-The early date for the prophet Obadiah is aggested by the fact that Jeremiah (49:7suggested by the fact that Jeremiah (49:7-22) seems to quote from him, and not the reverse.
+The early date for the prophet Obadiah is and Judges.
+The early date for the prophet Obadiah is suggested by the fact that Jeremiah (49:7-22) seems to quote from him, and not the reverse.
 Thus, the cruelty referred to in Obadiah 10-14 must refer to the invasion of Jerusalem in the reign of Jehoram (II Chron.
 21:16-17; cf. II Kings 8:20-22).
-For sup-porting arguments, see Cleason L. Archer, Jr., A Survey of Old Testament Introduction (Chicago: Moody, rev., 1974, pp. 299-303).
+For sup-porting arguments, see Gleason L. Archer, Jr., A Survey of Old Testament Introduction (Chicago: Moody, rev., 1974, pp. 299-303).
 Support for the early date of the prophet Joel is given by Archer (ibid., pp. 303-307) and Edward J. Young in An Introduction to the Old Testament Grand Rapids: Eerdmans, rev. ed., 1960), pp. 270-73.
+The chronolorev. ed.
+1960), pp. 270-73.
 The chronolo-gy of the kings of Damascus is discussed in Merrill F. Unger's Israel and the Aramaeans of Damascus (London: James Clarke & Co., 1957).
-1957).